tact-lang/pitaya/docs/SPECIFICATION.md

 - Capabilities: containers MUST drop all capabilities (`--cap-drop ALL`) and run with `--security-opt no-new-privileges` and the default Docker seccomp profile (or stricter if available).
 - Process/resource limits: containers MUST set a `--pids-limit` and strict `--ulimit nofile` to prevent resource exhaustion.
 Sensible defaults should be applied and remain configurable.
 - Mount policy: exactly three mounts are permitted (`/workspace`, `/home/node`, `/tmp`).
 The runner MUST prevent mounting host paths other than these and MUST reject any attempt to mount the Docker socket or other host device/special files.
-- Optional I/O throttles: operators MAY enable blkio throttling to limit disk impact on shared hosts.
-When enabled, record throttle settings in runner-internal logs only (never in public events).

 **Container Reuse**: When `reuse_container=True`: